 Businesses and organisations in all sectors have long accepted the huge gains in efficiency and quality they can access using Lean Six Sigma techniques and have accordingly invested heavily in full-cost training.
 Now, new apprenticeship standards have been made available: Improvement Technician and Improvement Practitioner, which equate to the familiar Yellow Belt and Green Belt qualifications.

-This means that businesses paying the Apprenticeship Levy can use their contributions to fund these vital improvement programmes for the first time.
+This means that businesses paying the Apprenticeship Levy can use their contributions for funded six sigma improvement programmes for the first time.
 Non-Levy payers will also be able to obtain funding for 90% of these programmes.